svrdlans/ascii_canvas/apps/web_api/README.md

 ## Drawing a rectangle

-The request to draw a rectangle must be performed on a valid canvas, meaning an existing canvas id should be supplied in the uri.
+The request to draw a rectangle must be performed on a valid canvas, meaning an existing canvas id should be supplied in the path of the request.

 Here is an example of a valid json request:
 ```
 {
-  "coords": [3,4],
+  "upper_left_corner": [3,4],
   "width": 5,
   "height": 7,
   "outline": "X",